-If the client characteristics are such that misuse of portable extinguishers or fire blankets is likely, then they may be secured, or stored in secure locations, but must remain readily available to staff in a fire emergency.
-The mounting heights referred to above must still be complied with when locating the extinguisher within a secure location.
-Fire Blankets and fire extinguishers must be located at least 1m away from stoves or cooktops.
+Fire Blankets and fire extinguishers must be located at least 1m away from stoves, cook tops similar appliances.
 Where there is only a single exit path from the kitchen, they shall be located so that they are accessible from the exit point of the kitchen without passing the cooking appliances.

-Provision of location signage for fire blankets or extinguishers is not required.
+Location signage for portable fire extinguishers and fire blankets are not required.

-3.4.4 Siting of telephones
+3.4.5 Siting of telephones

-A fixed telephone (including a cordless type) must be installed either:
+A fixed telephone (including a 'cordless' type) must be installed in one of the following locations:

-- in the staff area/room; or - as near as possible to the primary exit; or - in the possession of a staff member whilst the building is being occupied.
+- (a) staff area/room - (b) as near as possible to the primary exit - (c) in the possession of a staff member whilst the building is being occupied.